custom-components/pyscript/docs/reference.rst

 Configuration
 -------------

-Pyscript has one optional configuration variable that allows any python package to be imported if set, eg:
+Pyscript has one optional configuration variable that allows any Python package to be imported if set, eg:

 .. code:: yaml